πŸ‡¨πŸ‡¦ Canada Wait: 18 wks vs πŸ‡¨πŸ‡³ Beijing: often days. Details β†’

 How much does coordination at Jishuitan cost?

-Coordination from $250 all-in for imaging; from $450 for a specialist consultation.
+Coordination from $250 for imaging; from $450 for a specialist consultation.
 Surgical fees are paid directly to the hospital and quoted separately based on the planned procedure.

 Get a Beijing hospital access plan